Knight's Pond Preserve

 More information

-Hunting: Safe and responsible hunting on the preserve is encouraged.
+Hunting: Safe and responsible hunting on the preserve is permitted.
 Bird hunting -including waterfowl and more - is allowed; waterfowl hunters should please find sections of the pond away from trails as a courtesy.
 Please contact preserve landowners or land trusts to determine precise land ownership and required notices if you plan (perhaps not allowed) trapping or deer stands on any section of the preserve.

 Note: An increasing number of events and trail races on the preserve make us strongly ask that event planners contact land managers for permissions and awareness of issues.
 Use of full-loop trails for events can require permissions of multiple land managers.